axel-sa/axel-sa.github.io/_posts/2023-05-21-lesson4_and_cuda.md

 # FastAI Lesson 4 and Running Notebooks Locally with CUDA

 ## Lesson 4 - Natural Language Processing
 This lesson is about natural language processing and the process to implement a basic model that classifies the similarity of one phrase in another.
-The summarised process to implement this NLP model was to load the csv files using the pandas library, tokenize the text and map to numeric IDs, traing a model using the transformers library and predict using a validation set.
+The summarised process to implement this NLP model was to load the csv files using the pandas library, tokenize the text and map to numeric IDs, train a model using the transformers library and predict using a validation set.

 ## Running Notebooks and Training Models Locally with CUDA